 So be careful sweet mom!
 You have chosen to homeschool, not phoneschool.

 Why We Are Distracted By Our Phones

-Desiring to feel connected to other adults.
+Because we desire to feel connected to other adults.

-Believing we are more productive.
+Because we believe we are being more productive.

 There’s a myth about productivity.
 Somehow we have bought into the lie that multi-tasking means we are being more productive.
 But the truth is, it makes us less productive.
 Sure, as moms there are times we simply don’t have a choice.
 We might be making supper, the baby is crying, and then someone rings the door bell.
 But often we choose to multi-task, thinking we are getting more things done.

 Related: How to be a More Productive Homeschool Mom

 Because we are simply being lazy.

 Let’s face it: homeschooling is hard work.
 And sometimes we simply don’t want to work very hard.
 It’s funny how frustrated we can get with our children when we see this character trait, but are often blind to it in ourselves.
 As homeschooling moms we get tired—physically, emotionally, and spiritually.
 But what starts out as a desire for rest, for taking a break, can get out of control.